avecunk/cloud-native-mongodb/containerpilot-mongodb/README.md

 mongodb_3  | 2017/02/23 17:18:58 2017-02-23 17:18:58,440 INFO manage.py primary elected: (u'172.17.0.5', 27017)
 ```

-- Browse the Consul UI
+You can also browse the Consul UI to look at how ContainerPilot maintains state:

   Set up an SSH tunnel.
   ```